-A second technique is to store the date and network 110 itself.
+A second technique is to store the date and network address of previous versions in the communications object 110 itself.
 This approach has the advantage of allowing any number of version naming algorithms to be used.
 This can be done with three minor modifications to the communications object instance generation and transmission routine (FIG. 12).
 The first modification provides that each time a new version of a communications object instance 110 is generated, the version naming algorithm is used to generate a unique network address name for this version.
-This unique network address name together with the version value and element 143 contained in the communications object 110.
+This unique network address name together with the version value and current date and time is stored as a archive composite type element 143 contained in the communications object 110.
 This element is itself maintained by an archive rule 140 such that only n instances, or only instances newer than X interval, are stored.
 The second modification is the same as described above, i.e., the communications object instance generation and transmission routine uses the unique network address name to rename a copy of the previous communications object version instance 35 stored on the local or network file system.
 Alternatively it could regenerate the previous instance of the communications object instance 35 it were missing.
 Finally, at the conclusion of the routine, both the current and renamed previous version of the communications object instances 35 are be transferred to the distribution server 32.
 Now when the new communications object instance 35 is received at a consumer program 22, the version monitoring rule 140 executes a version monitoring method 141 as above.
-The version monitoring method 141 compares the version value attributes of the archive elements 143 contained in the updated communications object are missing, the version monitoring method 141 uses the network address stored in the archive element 143 to execute a polling operation for each missing communications object from the distribution server 32, restoring synchronization.
+The version monitoring method 141 compares the version value attributes of the archive elements 143 contained in the updated communications object instance 35 with those in the consumer database 21.
+If any are missing, the version monitoring method 141 uses the network address stored in the archive element 143 to execute a polling operation for each missing communications object from the distribution server 32, restoring synchronization.

 A third approach is to use a version monitoring method 141 as an enhancement to the basic communications object update polling method described above.
-This requires a distribution server 32 capable of executing a data exchange method, however it tremendously simplifies version monitoring.
+This requires a 5 distribution server 32 capable of executing a data exchange method, however it tremendously simplifies version monitoring.
 In this case, a version monitoring method 141 operating at the consumer program 22 need only submit the UID and version value of the communications object 110 to 10 be updated to the distribution server 32.
 The distribution server 32 then executes its own version monitoring method 141 to compare the version value submitted with the version values of the archived communications object instances 110 stored on the server.
-The distribution server 32 then returns to the consumer program 22 all missing versions.
+The distribution server 32 then returns 15 to the consumer program 22 all missing versions.
 In a preferred embodiment this process can be automated using a distribution service object working in conjunction with a distribution partner server.
 Distribution service objects and partner servers will be discussed further below.